-Election Night results are available at LAVOTE.GOV.
-The first results will include Vote by Mail and Vote Center ballots received prior to Election Day - these results will be issued at approximately 8:15 p.m.
-Results will be updated on the website on a flow basis as Vote Center ballots on Election Day are received, processed and tabulated.
+- Election Night results will be available at LAVOTE.GOV.
+The first results will include Vote by Mail and Vote Center ballots received prior to Election Day.
+These results will be issued at approximately 8:15 PM.
+Results will be updated on the website on a flow basis as Vote Center ballots from Election Day are received, processed, and tabulated. - Activities construed as "Electioneering" are prohibited within 100 feet of the Vote Center.
+Electioneering: The practice of working actively to secure votes for a candidate or ballot measure in an election.